HellFiveOsborn/tlm/README.md

 tlm is your CLI companion which requires nothing except your workstation.
-It uses most efficient and powerful [CodeLLaMa](https://ai.meta.com/blog/code-llama-large-language-model-coding/) in your local environment to provide you the best possible command line suggestions.
+It uses most efficient and powerful [~~CodeLLaMa~~](https://ai.meta.com/blog/code-llama-large-language-model-coding/) -> **DolphinCoder** in your local environment to provide you the best possible command line suggestions.

 ![Suggest](./assets/suggest.gif)